rougier/from-python-to-numpy/06-custom-vectorization.rst

 Access
 ++++++

-Once this is done, every list methods requires only a bit of computation and playing with the different key when getting/inserting/setting an item.
+Once this is done, every list method requires only a bit of computation and playing with the different key when getting, inserting or setting an item.
 Here is the code for the `__getitem__` method.
 No real difficulty but the possible negative step: